awslabs/aws-glue-apache-hudi-operational-data-processing-framework/config_manager/README.md

 ---

-### Manifest file driven leveraging CI/CD Tooling and AWS Lambda
+### Manifest file driven leveraging CI CD Tooling and AWS Lambda

 With this option, you will implement Configuration Manager as an AWS Lambda Function which processes JSON manifest files from Amazon S3 bucket and inserts configuration record(s) to DynamoDB tables.
 Each configuration table needs a